A Simple Algorithm for Exact Multinomial Tests

 \subsection{Calculating a $p$-value}

-As described in the previous subsection, an acceptance region can be determined by starting at some arbitrary point and increasing the radius of a ball around this point until the acceptance region is found using the criterion provided by Theorem \ref{Thm:MainObs}.
-Obviously, a point that is not within the acceptance region is not a practical starting point and, ideally, one would like to start at the center of the acceptance region, to minimize the necessary iterations and number of points for which to evaluate the pmf and the test statistic.
-The expected value $\E X = n\cdot p$ of the multinomial distribution, which is the center of mass of all probability weighted points in the discrete simplex, is known and must be close to the center of mass of the acceptance region, as the acceptance region contains most of the mass.
-Therefore, a sample point close to the expected value should serve as a good starting point.
+As described in the previous subsection, an acceptance region can be determined by taking an arbitrary point and increasing the radius of a ball around this center point until the acceptance region is found using the criterion provided by Theorem \ref{Thm:MainObs}.
+Obviously, the center of the ball should lie within the acceptance region, ideally at its center, to minimize the necessary iterations and number of points for which to evaluate the pmf and the test statistic.
+The expected value $\E X = n\cdot p$ of the multinomial distribution, which is the center of mass of all probability weighted points in the discrete simplex, is known, and it is close to the center of mass of the acceptance region, as the region contains most of the mass.
+Therefore, a point close to the expected value is a suitable center for the ball.

-The $p$-value of an observation $x$ can be found by calculating the total probability of the largest acceptance region not containing the observation.
-Though, this region can be large if the $p$-value of the observation is very small.
-To avoid this, Algorithm \ref{Algo:P-val} does not calculate very small $p$-values precisely, but only determines precise $p$-values above a certain threshold $\theta$ and otherwise states that the $p$-value is smaller than the threshold $\theta$.
-Figure \ref{Fig:Algo} illustrates the points evaluated by Algorithm \ref{Algo:P-val} for samples with $p$-value greater, respectively smaller than some threshold $\theta$.
+The $p$-value of an observation $x$ can be found by computing the total probability of the largest acceptance region not containing the observation.
+However, this region can be large if the $p$-value of the observation is very small.
+To avoid this, Algorithm \ref{Algo:P-val} does not compute very small $p$-values precisely, but only determines precise $p$-values above a certain threshold $\theta$ and otherwise states that the $p$-value is smaller than the threshold $\theta$.
+Figure \ref{Fig:Algo} shows the points evaluated by Algorithm \ref{Algo:P-val} for an observation with $p$-value greater, respectively smaller than some threshold $\theta$.